adsulchiru17/Chiranjiv_D_Adsul/README.md

 ## About Me
 - 📍 Mumbai, India
 - 💻I am currently working with technologies based on Javascript.
-Techs such as ReactJS, NodeJS.
+Techs such as ReactJS, NodeJS, NextJS and Tailwind also.
 - ⚙️ Skilled in Frontend, and various aspects of web development.
 - I love building user-friendly and interactive applications.